akanashiro/psimplerenamer/README.md

 To-do (next releases):
 - Possibility to use letters instead of numbers.

+Update:
+- Icons now follow current DE icon theme.

 How to use it:
-- If you have pyQT5 installed: download all the files from "src" and run "./psimplerenamer.py"
+- If you have pyQT5 installed: download the file named "psimplerenamer.py" and copy to /usr/local/bin.
+- Then run it from command line or Alt+F2 execute option (if you user Cinnamon/Xfce/Gnome) or from Krunner
 - ~~Added a deb package <a href='binary/psimplerenamer_0.2_all.deb'>psimplerenamer_0.2_all.deb</a>~~

 <img src="explanation.png">